lilsp0202/OptionsPricingModels/README.md

 For this project, I have used Python and the Numpy, Scipy, and Tkinter libraries

+I have written all my code on a notebook to make it easier for all parties

 ## Features
 - **Three Pricing Models:** Includes implementations of the Binomial model, Black-Scholes model, and Monte Carlo simulation method for options pricing.